 - Write guest posts and establish online content partnerships.
 You can promote your amenities, services, and opportunities that your coworking space provides to freelancers, entrepreneurs, and companies via guest posts in the blogs of companies or startups which work for coworking space managers or residents.

 - Use popular keywords and earn links as a part of the content strategy of your corporate blog.
 Just like any other marketing strategy, link building brings great results only when implemented consistently.
 Make link-building activities a part of your content marketing efforts.
 Always start with keyword research you want your flexible workspace to rank for.
+Use a bulk keyword generator to find the best keywords to target.
 Consider ranking for low-competition industry-specific terms to get in Google’s top 3 faster.

 There are plenty of link-building tools out there.
 They can significantly simplify the process at all stages for you.
 Here is a list of most popular ones: